 Authors: Sean Hughes*, Ohad Fried2, Melissa Ferguson3, David Yao4, Ciaran Hughes5, Rian Hughes6, & Ian Hussey1

-Conventional wisdom tells us that “seeing is believing”.
-Yet thanks to recent advances in artificial intelligence this age old saying may no longer be the case.
+Conventional wisdom tells us that “seeing is believing”, but thanks to recent advances in artificial intelligence this age old saying may no longer be the case.
 A new branch of machine learning, known as ‘deep neural networks’, has emerged and made it increasingly easy to take a person’s likeness (whether their face, voice, or writing style), feed that data to a computer algorithm, and have it generate a ‘synthetic’ copy.
 The results are equal parts impressive and frightening: a ‘digital doppelganger’ which can be used to convince others that what they’re seeing, reading, or hearing is fact rather than fiction.
 Although mainly used to mimic real individuals, this technique can also be used to generate photographs of people who do not exist [ref], synthetic voices that belong to no-one [ref], and synthetic text that sounds human-authored [ref].

 Synthetic media is becoming highly realistic, easier to produce, and according to a recent report, one subcategory known as ‘Deepfakes’, is doubling online every six months [ref].
 What once took a small fortune and a Hollywood special-effects department can now be achieved using only a computer or smartphone.
 Like any new technology it can be used for both good or ill.
 Some are using it to generate believable voices and images for those who have lost their own through traumatic injury or cancer [ref], or to allow celebrities such as David Beckham to deliver public health messages about malaria in nine different languages [ref].
 Museums are using it to bring the dead back to life (at the Salvador Dalí Museum visitors can interact with a Deepfaked Dalí to learn about his art [ref]), while combining it with natural-language learning could one day lead to smart digital assistants capable of truly natural interactions [ref].
 Synthetic media can also be used as a “digital veil” to swap the faces and voices of witnesses or confidential sources during court proceedings [ref], and is already helping sexual assault victims and marginalized groups share their experiences in film and documentaries [ref].
-Voice skins can enable women and children, often subject to internet bullying, to control when and how their gender and age is shared with others, while members of the transgender community can use it to more accurately reflect their identity when interacting online [ref].
+Voice skins can enable women and children, often subject to internet bullying, to control when and how their gender and age is shared with others, while members of the trans community can use it to more accurately reflect their identity when interacting online [ref].

-Yet the technology is also ripe for abuse.
+However, this technology is also ripe for abuse.
 Deepfakes have quickly become tools of harassment against activists [ref], and are a growing concern for those in the entertainment, business, and political sectors [ref].
 The ability to control a person’s voice or appearance opens companies to new levels of identity theft, impersonation, and financial harm [ref].
-In one high-profile case, hackers recently cloned a CEO’s voice and used it to trick an employee into initiating a six-figure wire transfer [ref].
+In one recent high-profile case, hackers deepfaked a CEO’s voice and used it to trick an employee into initiating a six-figure wire transfer [ref].
 Elsewhere, politicians have already been digitally manipulated into endorsing controversial positions [ref], while worry grows that a well-timed video in the days prior to an election could have them ‘confess’ to bribery or sexual assault, political disinformation that distorts democratic discourse and election outcomes [ref].
 The rich and famous, whose data is widely available online, also represent an easy target.
 The voices of male celebrities are already being synthetically copied and digitally distributed [ref] while their female counterparts are being non-consensually inserted into pornographic scenes so realistic that only they know its fake [ref].